Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

 \subsubsection{Karhunen Loève Transform}

-While band pass filtering reduces broad spectrum noise and isolates physiologically relevant frequency components, it does not fully eliminate all sources of noise or artifacts in the EHG signal.
-In particular, residual noise and overlapping components may remain within the filtered bandwidth, potentially degrading the quality of the features.
-To further refine the signal and enhance its structural clarity, we applied the KLT to remove noise components.
+While band pass filtering suppresses out of band interference and isolates physiologically relevant frequency components, residual in band noise and artifacts may still remain and can degrade feature quality.
+To further refine the EHG signal, we apply a KLT based subspace projection to attenuate noise dominated components while preserving the structured content of the signal.

-The KLT decomposes the signal into an orthogonal basis derived from the data's covariance structure, where each component (eigenvector) captures a portion of the signal's variance, which in this context corresponds to energy.
-The associated eigenvalues quantify the energy captured along each eigenvector direction, with the largest eigenvalues representing the dominant signal components.
-When the covariance matrix $R$ is approximately Toeplitz, these eigenvector directions align with the spectral context of the signal under the assumption of reasonable stationarity.
-In contrast, white noise, being random and uncorrelated, distributes its energy uniformly across directions, leading to smaller and more evenly spread eigenvalues.
-These smaller eigenvalues form the noise subspace, while the dominant signal remains concentrated in the eigenvectors associated with the largest eigenvalues.
-This distinction underpins our selection criteria for separating signal from noise.

-By retaining only the components associated with the largest eigenvalues and discarding those with small and evenly spread eigenvalues (corresponding to noise), we effectively separate and suppress the noise dominated subspace while preserving the meaningful structure of the signal.
+The KLT represents a signal in an orthogonal basis obtained from the eigendecomposition of its second order statistics.
+For a wide sense stationary process, the autocorrelation matrix is approximately Toeplitz, and its eigenvectors capture dominant correlation patterns.
+In contrast, white noise is approximately uncorrelated, leading to a covariance close to $\sigma^2 I$ with a relatively flat eigenvalue spectrum (i.e., no dominant directions).
+Motivated by this behavior, we separate a signal dominated subspace associated with larger eigenvalues from a noise dominated subspace associated with small, weakly varying eigenvalues.

-Let $x[n]$ denote an input discrete time signal of length $N$.
-To compute the KLT, we first estimate the autocorrelation matrix $R$ assuming a wide sense stationary signal in the selected small window.
-Rather than computing the full $N\times N$ matrix, we restrict the autocorrelation to a fixed lag, $L = 50$ to focus on local temporal structure and reduce computational complexity.
-The autocorrelation sequence \( r[k] \) is estimated for a fixed lag \( L \) using:
+Let $x[n]$ denote an input discrete-time signal of length $N$.
+Rather than forming the full $N\times N$ correlation matrix, we restrict the autocorrelation to a fixed lag $L=50$ to focus on local temporal structure and reduce computational complexity.
+The unbiased autocorrelation sequence is estimated as